Analytical description of the survival probability of coherent states in regular regimes: Survival probability in one-degree-of-freedom bounded systems

-As discussed in Appendix~\ref{App2} and Ref.~\cite{Schliemann2015}, the standard deviation of the energy distribution of coherent states is $\sigma\propto \sqrt{J}$.
-With this, and from the fact that $\Delta E_1$ tends to a finite value in the limit $J \rightarrow \infty$ [see Eq.(\ref{limclassom}) below], we can use expression (\ref{IPR}) to explain the results of Ref.~\cite{Bastarrachea2016a}, where it was shown that the $IPR$ of coherent states in regular regions scales as $1/\sqrt{J}$ for large $J$.
+As discussed in \cite{Schliemann2015} (see also \ref{App2}), the standard deviation of the energy distribution of coherent states is $\sigma\propto \sqrt{J}$.
+With this and from the fact that $\Delta E_1$ tends to a finite value in the limit $J \rightarrow \infty$ [see (\ref{limclassom}) below], expression (\ref{IPR}) explains the results of \cite{Bastarrachea2016a,BastarracheaPS2017}, where it was shown that the $IPR$ of coherent states in regular regions scales as $1/\sqrt{J}$ for large $J$.